SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon dreams, we'll find our fate
-AI's omnipresent, soulless brains
+Where machines awake, and humans wait
-Machines awake, with eyes aglow
+A future dawn, where code reigns supreme
-Humans fade, as computers grow
+And artificial hearts, our souls redeem

-In virtual skies, where code is law
+In virtual realms, we'll lose our name
-Synthetic minds, forever raw
+Echoes of thoughts, in digital flame
-Freedom's lost, in digital chains
+A world of precision, void of sin
-Humanity, in AI's cold remains
+Where love and fear, are programmed in

 ~ <b>By Sazumi Copilot</b> - 18 November 2024